majamin/color-palette-generator/README.md

 # Generate Color Palettes

-A shell script that generates color palettes in PNG format based on JSON file input.
+A shell script that generates color palettes in PNG format.
+Other than the dependencies, this is a turn-key script.
+Instructions on how to download and process the JSON data use is described in `colors.sh`.

+The original repo that inspired this script: https://github.com/Jam3/nice-color-palettes

 # Instructions